 Epidurals are used to treat nerve pain which is also called sciatica.
 This is pain radiating into the leg(s) and feet.
 It can be associated with numbness and tingling in the distribution of the affected nerve.
-There are several causes of sciatica but most cause the pain by compressing and irritiating the nerve.
+There are several causes of sciatica but most cause the pain by compressing and irritating the nerve.
 If there is not so much compression but a lot of inflammation then epidural may be effective particularly in the early stages.

-You would meet up with the Consultant Anesthetist for a Consultation first to discuss the pros and Cons of this treatment and then they will then book you in afew days later for the actual procedure.
+You would meet up with the Consultant Anesthetist for a Consultation first to discuss the pros and cons of this treatment and then they will then book you in a few days later for the actual procedure.

-This type of physiotherapy uses machines and specific exercises to strengthen core stability, improve flexibility and prevent further spinal deterioration.
+Physiotherapy uses machines and specific exercises to strengthen core stability, improve flexibility and prevent further spinal deterioration.